ahandfulofstars/History-Temp-Scriptable/readme.md

-# Historical Temprature Widget for Scriptable
+# Historical Temperature Widget for Scriptable

 Displays the historical temperature as color in the current hour from the last 10 years at any city.

 ![](https://i.imgur.com/q6k0oc1.jpeg)